Casandro/teletext_ng/tools/tvheadend/README.md

   * `OUTDIR` the directory for the outgoing files, default `outdir`
   * `TMPDIR` the temporary directory for collecting data, default `/tmp/`
   * `LOCKDIR` the directory to store locks in, default `lock`
+  * `ORBITAL` use only muxes from this orbital position

 ## translations.json